 Gives students an understanding of the context in which information systems operate.
 Students acquire a basic knowledge of business and organizational requirements that enables them to understand how information systems are designed and successfully implemented.
 Students must complete all of the following courses:

-MSIS 2602 Information Systems Analysis and Design (3 units)
+- MSIS 2602 Information Systems Analysis & Design - Systems Modeling(2 units)

 Offers a variety of electives to help students develop capabilities in a specific area.
 Students must complete five of the following courses:

 - COEN 250 Information Security Management (2 units)\